JaffDavy/app-landing-page/Readme.md

 ## About
 This is a project in which i was clonning a site advertiving a very strong AI technology called AI Ally, it is capable of handeling various activities going from school work for students to providing quick access to relevant information and offer data analysis for professionals at work.
 The projectt is divided into 5 sections.
 ## Opening the page
-To open the page you need your mobile phone and you must be connected to the internet
+To open the page you need your mobile phone or your computer and you must be connected to the internet
 ## AI Ally web page
 [[link](https://dribbble.com/shots/22834663-App-Landing-Page)]
 ## Built with